-In April 2013, Milwaukee Habitat for Humanity launched a new Neighborhood Revitalization strategy.
-For the next three to five years we will focus our efforts in one neighborhood — Washington Park.
+Since 2013, Milwaukee Habitat for Humanity has focused our work in the Washington Park neighborhood as part of a holistic neighborhood revitalization strategy.
 We are working together with our partner families and other neighborhood organizations to execute a comprehensive sustainable community plan.
 Our goal is transform Washington Park into a safe, vibrant neighborhood of choice.

 Why Neighborhood Revitalization?

 Prior to 2013, Milwaukee Habitat has built or repaired homes in neighborhoods scattered across the city.
 Though the work was worthwhile, this strategy limited our ability to make a sustained and measurable impact in a neighborhood.

 We are now taking the time to understand the neighborhood holistically.
 How does access to housing play a role in the much larger picture of community vitality?
 What is our role to play in the efforts already underway?
 These questions guide our Neighborhood Revitalization strategy and allow us to develop partnerships that last longer than the construction season.